navasmontilla/site/README.md

 ### State-of-the-art challenges

-Nowadays, the current trend is to design accurate and efficient schemes by means of a combination of: (a) very high order numerical schemes (e.g. WENO, ADER and DG schemes), which require a shorter computational time and memory than a lower order scheme to achieve the same accuracy (see Figures 1 and 2), (b) adaptive mesh refinement techniques and other sophisticated meshing algorithms and (c) efficient parallel implementations for high performance computing (OpenMP, MPI, CUDA and OpenACC, among others).
+Nowadays, the current trend is to design accurate and efficient schemes by means of a combination of: (a) very high order numerical schemes (e.g. WENO, ENO, DG reconstructions with ADER and RK integrators), which require a shorter computational time and memory than a lower order scheme to achieve the same accuracy (see Figures 1 and 2), (b) adaptive mesh refinement techniques and other sophisticated meshing algorithms and (c) efficient parallel implementations for high performance computing (OpenMP, MPI, CUDA and OpenACC, among others).

 <figure style="text-align: center;">
   <img src="github_site/examples1.png" alt="my alt text"/>